A Daughter’s Love Letter to Her Dad

 I was still sobbing when you came home from work.
 I shamefully shared with you the details of my “Failure”.
 I braced for guidance about how I would do better next time, or worse, chastisement for not following my teacher’s instructions to the “letter” (pun intended).

 I was confused when you said, “Well, we can’t go to the Simon House while you are crying.
 Why don’t you hurry up to wash your face and to change your clothes, so we can get going, before they run out of Prime Rib.
 I must have looked befuddled, because you said, “You did a lot of hard work, and earned “A’s” in all your other subjects.
 Never forsake the “Good” in search of the “Perfect”.
 There’s a lot to celebrate.”

 Sadly, many live lives of quiet desperation, unaware of and unsatisfied by all the “Good” around them.
-They only focus on their unfilled, perfect expectations.
+They only focus on their unfilled, expectations of the “Perfect”.
+Which is always Plus One, what ever they have.
+Unfulfilled.
 Perhaps, the letter about a 3rd grade girl’s experience of the value of “Good” could be life-changing.

 It’s never too late.
 Tomorrow is only a day away.